greenhandatsjtu/go-video/README.md

 + Add the executable to the PATH

 + Serve a video directory.
-For example, on Linux,  enter `vudeo` and you can access to the streaming service by visiting `http://ip:8080`.
+For example, on Linux,  enter `vuedeo` and you can access to the streaming service by visiting `http://ip:8080`.
 Also, you can specify working directory and port.

 + `CLI` usage: